|Magic Kingdom Lands|

 of the 12th and 13th century, as well as Disney's animated

 feature, Cinderella.
-The fairytale Castle may look like
+The fairytale castle may look like

 the real thing, but it is actually made out of steel beams, plaster, concrete and fiberglass, not bricks.

-Inside the Castle you'll see the Disney family coat of arms displayed.
-As you walk through the Castle, you'll see the intricate mosaic murals.
+Inside the castle you'll see the Disney family coat of arms displayed.
+As you walk through the castle, you'll see the intricate mosaic murals.
 These colorful masterpieces are made from over a million pieces of Italian glass in 500 colors, in addition to real silver and 14-karat gold pieces.
 The five 15' by 10' murals tell the "happily ever after" story of Cinderella.

-The castle's look was inspired by a variety of real and fictional castles, such as Fontainebleau, Versailles and the chateaus of Chenonceau, Chambord and Chaumont, as well as the castle from the film "Cinderella" and Sleeping Beauty Castle at Disneyland.
+The castle's look was inspired by a variety of real and fictional castles, such as Fontainebleau, Versailles and the chateaus of Chenonceau, Chambord, and Chaumont, as well as the castle from the film Cinderella and Sleeping Beauty Castle at Disneyland.

-On the second floor is the Cinderella's Royal
+On the second floor is Cinderella's Royal

 character dining venue.
 Cinderella and several of her princess friends will be in attendance at the meals and will pose for photos with guests.

-One of the upper floors holds the Cinderella Suite.
+One of the upper floors holds the Cinderella Castle Suite.
 The suite was originally built as an apartment for Walt Disney (he had a similar one in Disneyland above the fire station), but he died before the Magic Kingdom opened in 1971.
 After that, the suite was used for the resort's phone operators, but they moved out once they outgrew the space.
 It was then remodeled for the "Year of a Million Dreams" promotion, when an overnight stay here was one of the most sought-after prizes Disney offered.
 It is still used for VIPs or special giveaways.

 The forecourt area of the castle is home